nasena21/mahjong/07_Riichi_judgement/03_When_not_to_riichi.md

 dora, honitsu, honroutou (All Terminals and Honors), and shousangen (Little Three Dragons).
 With this hand, the maximum possible hand value is sanbaiman (36000).

+6
+As I mentioned before, when there are four kinds of tiles that can improve your hand, it will take (on average) eight turns to draw one of them.

 7